neutrium/quantity/README.md

 ### Installing

+#### NPM

+You can install NeutriumJS.convert using npm.

+	npm install neutriumjs.convert --save

 #### Bower.io

-You can install NeutriumJS.convert using bower.
+If you prefer bower you can install NeutriumJS.convert as follows:

 	bower install neutriumjs-convert